miketsolty/miketsolty/README.md

 Must have taken a wrong turn on my last delivery?

 But in all seriousness, I ended up here likely due to a deep curiousity for the business problems which I work on.
 Once I realized I needed SQL to be able to answer my curiosities I was absolutely hooked.
-My path with SQL led me to working as an analyst in Shopify's financial product realm where I helped find business opportunities for;

-- Improving sales team processes
-- Reporting on sales team wins
+## Some things I am proud of

+- Acted as the financial sales team data partner to help improve processes and find effincies.
+Over the years we went from terrible spreadsheets to a terrible salesforce (was a surprisingly long road to get there).
+- Developped key reports for tracking sales metrics and helping leadership better understand our financial products.
-- Finding inconsistencies with our financial products (some inconsistencies led to millions of dollars of revenue being created)
+- Found some huge inconsistencies with our financial products (some of which led to millions of dollars of revenue being created).
-- Developing data stories (I was a key contributor on developing the sales story for [Shop](https://shop.app/what-shop-does)
+- Developped impactful data stories (I was a key contributor on developing the sales story for [Shop](https://shop.app/what-shop-does).

-Beyond that I have worked across many parts of the company, and like to think I have had a huge impact on Shopify, as a result on entreprenuership, and even the environment (thanks to [Shop!](https://shop.app/carbon-offsetting).
+Beyond that I have worked across many parts of the company, and like to think I have had a huge impact on Shopify, as a result on entreprenuership, and even the environment (thanks to [Shop!](https://shop.app/carbon-offsetting)).

 I feel blessed to do the work I do everyday and am so excited about the field of Data Science.